Rvvshid04/Portfolio-v1/README.md

 1. Domain name and hosting: For the moment, I'll stick to GitHub pages.

 2. Design and layout:
--Responsive design
+- Responsive design
--Clean and Modern layout
+- Clean and Modern layout
--Personal branding
+- Personal branding

 3. Content sections (Prone to changes)